 As in life, the first step is the hardest, so get it out the way as fast as possible!
 Even if it means just one rep. Furthermore, try to limit your break time within a set to a predetermined number (i.e.: 7 seconds on the clock or 5 slow and controlled breaths).
 If you need to let go of the pull up bar, or find yourself doing singles late in the WOD, commit yourself to a certain break.

 Lastly, be mindful about taking care of your body these next 6 weeks leading into the Open.
 Eat well, hydrate well, and be proactive about mobility, stretching, and stabilization drills.

-Comment below with a BRAND NEW movement you're expecting to see in the 2019 Open.
-Last year it was a new dumbbell movement, and Handstand Walks... what will it be this year?
+Comment below with a BRAND NEW movement you're expecting to see in this 2019 October Open.

 Other interesting notes about the CrossFit® Open: